mdo/config/README.md

 ### 2. Prep Terminal.app

-Both overlap in some functionalites, the more concise may be the Udacity configs.
+Both overlap in some functionalities, the more concise may be the Udacity configs.

 #### MDO configs